Allen Ginsberg (1926.1997)

 London.
 August 16, 1967.

-Rare document by the American poet, founding member of the Beat Generation , depicting three single-headed fish, combining, in the center, the all-seeing eye, and considered by Ginsberg as the imprint of Buddha.
+Rare document by the American poet, a founding member of the Beat Generation , depicting three one-headed fish, with the all-seeing eye in the center, considered by Ginsberg to be the imprint of Buddha.

 ______________________________________________________

-In 1967, in the Catholic Worker , Ginsberg clarified his discovery in 1962, in India: "I saw the three fish, one head, carved on the inner sole of the bare stone of the Buddha's footprint at Bodh-Gaya, under the Bo tree.
+In 1967, in the Catholic Worker , Ginsberg elaborated on his 1962 discovery in India: “I saw the three fish, a head, carved on the inner sole of the bare stone of the Buddha's footprint at Bodh Gaya, under the Bo tree.
 Stone feet or soles are a traditional form of votive marker.
-Mythologically, the 32 signs – like the stigmata – of the Buddha include chakras (symbolic magic wheels of energy) on the hands and feet.
-It is a type of fish chakra.
-Thus, ancient artists carved large feet as symbols of the enlightened man – before the Greeks introduced the representation of the human face of Buddha.
-They never had statues of him – umbrellas, Bo trees or feet – before Alexander came to India. »
+Mythologically, the 32 signs—like the stigmata—of the Buddha include chakras (symbolic magic wheels of energy) on the hands and feet.
+This is a kind of fish chakra.
+Thus, ancient artists carved large feet as symbols of the enlightened man—before the Greeks introduced the representation of the Buddha's human face.
+They had never had statues of him—umbrellas, Bo trees, or feet—before Alexander's arrival in India.”

-In 1967, Ginsberg was in London and regularly met Paul McCartney discussing the counterculture and the decriminalization of drugs.
-Ginsberg took part in the hippie gathering in Hyde Park on July 18 and gave multiple readings of his texts in the British capital.
+In 1967, Ginsberg was in London and regularly hung out with Paul McCartney, discussing the counterculture and the decriminalization of drugs.
+Ginsberg participated in the Hyde Park hippie gathering on July 18th and gave numerous readings of his texts in the British capital.

 ______________________________________________________

-The Buddha's Footprint was included, among other things, on the frontispiece of his Indian Journal and on the cover of his work Collected Poems.
+The Buddha's Footprint was reproduced, among other places, as the frontispiece of his Indian Journal and on the cover of his book Collected Poems.